 With indescribable joy, deeply moved and filled with burning gratitude, we share with you, my Führer, your and Germany's greatest victory, the entry of German troops into Paris.
 You exceed anything human imagination has the power to conceive, achieving deeds without parallel in the history of mankind.
 How can we ever thank you?As with many other things, Leni later had difficulty explaining this.
 She passed it off as simply being glad that the war (she thought) was over.

-With her reputation secure and no longer interested in filming for the Nazis, Leni returned to normal film-making.
+With her reputation secure and no longer interested in filming for the Germans, Leni returned to normal film-making.
 She filmed "Tiefland" (Lowland) in the fall of 1940, and this embroiled her in more controversy.
 Filmed at Krün near Mittenwald, "Tiefland" required the use of numerous extras to play gypsies.
 She could not film in Spain for political reasons, but there were many suitable candidates close at hand: in the Maxglan concentration (transit) camp.
 Numerous Roma were interned there, and Riefenstahl convinced the camp commandant, SS Sturmbannfuhrer Anton Bohmer, to let her use 68 of them on a continuing basis.
 The story goes that one of them, a ten-year-old girl named Rosa Winter, escaped from the camp but later was recaptured.
 Riefenstahl apparently got upset that the girl would have inconvenienced her production, and demanded an apology.
 It was a weird intersection of reality and fantasy that perhaps only another filmmaker would appreciate.
 Rosa and her mother eventually got sent to Ravensbruck, where her mother perished.
 Rosa later commented:

 I can never forgive her for the fact that although it was totally in her power to save her extras and knowing the fate they faced, she did nothing.